Short Answer

 You get real quotes during your contingency period, not estimates.
 A FAIR-Plan-plus-DIC number from a licensed broker is part of how we decide what the home truly costs you.

-If you want to get your footing on the rest of the process first, our buyer preparation guide is a good companion to this one.
+We factor the premium into the offer.
+Carrying cost is part of value.
 And if you're looking specifically in the burn area, read it alongside my note on Pacific Palisades after the fire.

 Let's talk